ksheumaker/homeassistant-apsystems_ecur/README.md

 _Warning_ the ECU device isn't the most powerful querying it more frequently could lead to stability issues with the ECU and require a power cycle.

+Although you can query the ECU 24/7, it is good practice to stop the query an hour after sunset (apsystems_ecur.stop_query) and only start the query again at sunrise (apsystems_ecur.start_query).
+You can do this by adding automations.
+Reason for this are the maintenance tasks that take place on the ECU around 02.15 local time.
+During this period the ECU port is closed which results in error messages in the log if the integration tries to query for data.
+During maintenance, the ECU is checking whether all data to the EMA website has been updated, clearing cached data and the ECU is looking for software updates.

 ```

 apsystems_ecur: